 People throwing things indiscriminately, clogging drains, pipes and sewers.
 Add to that the country's antiquated sewerage design, and the sinking land masses and you have a sure recipe for disaster every time we have prolonged rains.
 Heck, even some people in my home can't keep up the discipline necessary to keep the house free from garbage, and I'm talking about educated people here, what more those "underprivileged, uneducated" people living under the bridge and in squatter areas?
 Well, with large areas of land being transformed into dumpsters, you'd hope that our government would learn to dispose of garbage better, but alas, that's not to be.
 Not when ordinary Juans can't summon the wherewithal to find a garbage can to throw their garbage in.
 It seems that the country's becoming one giant garbage bin, and it's not going to get better unless everybody starts pitching in and carrying their own weight.
 Until then, our floods are going to get worse.
 Our people are going to keep drowning.
 Our country's going to sink deeper into 3rd world status.
-Enough of my rants, here are some stories around the country about the floods:
+Enough of my rants, here are some stories around the country about the floods:- Firefighters to declog drainage in Metro - Yeah, now firemen have to do work that's not theirs, just because of people indiscriminately throwing garbage.
+Go figure.

 Let's start now!
 Segregate our trash, clean up our sewers and rivers, upgrade our drainage systems!
 Let's not wait for something like Ondoy to happen again before we finally do what needs to be done.